cse110-sp21-group10/cse110-sp21-group10/admin/meetings/051921-weekly_meeting.md

       - storeYear, getYear
     - for label objects
       - storeLabel, getLabel, deleteLabel
+  - functions use IDs generated on the frontend to store/retrieve objects
 - bullet object
   - need the template for this object as soon as possible
   - should include constructing a bullet html element and functions to update the attributes of the bullet element